Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 “Story Of A Drowning Man” was the first single to arrive from ‘II‘ initially, yet truth is, the fifth song is quite the exception to that which rules most of the album’s contents.
 That being aggression, of course, and this number is quite lacking in that department, at least at first.
 It is a good lacking though, the tranquil chill of the music’s meandering nature, its airy quality augmented by an equally elevating installing of lyrics.
 Simply put and to the point: It is powerful.
 No less powerful is the moment the serenity is shattered, made more searing by the lingering nuances of what was but a moment ago – now obliterated in these measures of excess and the soaring vocals of Mindy.

 Arriving at the lengthiest track, the fatalist finality of “Tsunami” is inevitable, coming in a bit short of twelve minutes running time.
-Like its namesake, the song subjects us to waves of melancholic sound, streams of ominous outpourings washing over while we await, transfixed.
+Like its namesake, the song subjects us to waves of melancholic sound, streams of ominous outpourings washing over while we wait, transfixed.
 A post-rock styling is borne upon this flowing current, regulated amid circulating drops of melodic euphony and that which follows it.
 Drenching deluges of thick, overwhelming riffs, cascading rhythmic rivers, and vocals intoned with a chant-like quality.
 Before it is all over, the band makes its departure in the same way its arrival was loosed, amid a turbulent frenzy of instruments.

 I dare say that perhaps five years between releases is no wait at all, not when compared to the overall magnitude of the work bestowed here.
 If WOLF BLOOD yield something as excellent as ‘II‘ every half a decade, then it is time well spent if you ask me.
 The scope of emotions, varied genres, and aural dynamics one may take away from experiencing the album is thorough, but enjoying that experience is paramount.
 Find that out for yourself in the stream of ‘II‘ provided here or redirect yourself to other streaming and purchase options at Bandcamp HERE.